mapproxy/mapproxy/doc/mapproxy_util.rst

 .. cmdoption:: -l, --list

-  Display only the names of the grids for the given configuration.
+  Display only the names of the grids for the given configuration, which are used by any grid.

+.. cmdoption:: --all

+  Show also grids that are not referenced by any cache.

 .. cmdoption:: -g <grid_name>, --grid <grid_name>

   Display information only for a single grid.
   The tool will exit, if the grid name is not found.

+.. cmdoption:: -c <name of configured coverage>, --coverage <name of configured coverage>

+  Display an approximate number of tiles for each level, which are within this coverage.
+  The coverage must be defined in Seed configuration.

+.. cmdoption:: -s <path/to/seed.yaml>, --seed-conf <path/to/seed.yaml>

+  This option loads the Seed configuration at the given location and is needed if you use the ``--coverage`` option.

 Example
 -------